kipgparker/Image_Colorizer/README.md

 # Fully convolutional network for colorizing images

-This is the code for that is used to create and train keras model using gan, peceptual loss combination
+This is the code for that is used to create and train keras model to color images of flowers

 ##  Dependiencies